Senichi Hoshino: Playing career

 Hoshino was drafted in the first round by the Chunichi Dragons in 1968, led by manager Shigeru Mizuhara.
 The Yomiuri Giants had promised Hoshino that he would be their first round draft pick, but the Giants broke their promise, drafting another player instead.
-This betrayal made Hoshino develop a profound hatred towards the Giants, and he has battled the Giants ever since, both as a pitcher and as a manager.
+This betrayal made Hoshino develop a profound hatred towards the Giants, both as a pitcher and as a manager.
 Hoshino signed with the Dragons in 1969, and pitched both as a starter and reliever, quickly becoming the ace of the Dragons pitching staff.
 He led the league in saves in 1974, and won the Eiji Sawamura Award.
 More importantly, however, his team won the league championship, stopping the Yomiuri Giants record of consecutive league championships at 9.
 He was known as the "Kyojin Killer" (Giants Killer) because he seemed to pitch unusually well against the Giants.
 His team won another league championship in 1982, and Hoshino retired after that year.
 His career record was 146–121, with 34 saves.

 Hoshino was an extremely popular figure during his career, not because of his skill as a pitcher, but because of his persona.
 Baseball fans were sick of seeing the Yomiuri Giants win the championship year after year, and Hoshino's outspoken hatred of the Giants finally gave fans a player to root for beside Shigeo Nagashima and Sadaharu Oh.
-Hoshino stayed with the Dragons for his entire career, and was very well respected by his teammates.
+Hoshino stayed with the Dragons for his entire career and was very well respected by his teammates.